getbuzzs/website/README.md

 # Zen Cash Website

-This is the first iteration of creating a website for Zen Cash that utilizes a static site generator.
+This is the first time iteration of creating a website for Zen based Cash that utilizes a static site generator.
 It is based on past work but will evolve over time to leverage new technologies.

 ## Getting Started